57x8O/NitroSniperGUI/README.md

 I am not responsible in any damages or bans that may occur when using this application.
 Use it at your own risk.

 ### Info
-Some Antivirus Products like AVG and Avast flag NitroSniperGUI.exe as IDP.Generic, duo to it having no signature.
+Some Antivirus Products like AVG and Avast flag NitroSniperGUI.exe and rust-nitro-sniper.exe as IDP.Generic, duo to it having no signature.